zhushyu/zhushyu.github.io/_pages/about.md

 News
 ---
-**New website**: I could not access the old website, so just create a new one.
+**New website**: I could not access the old website, so just create this new one.

 **Research Internship:** We are constantly looking for self-motivated research interns.
 If you are interested in causality related topics, including but not limited to: causal inference and discovery, causality-inspired machine learning such as domain adaptation and invariant/stable prediction, applications in root cause analysis and recommender systems, etc., please send your resume to <zhushengyu@huawei.com> or <zhushyu@outlook.com>.

 Selected Publications